-- Acceptable Target: No students in the novice category for any of the rubric sub-categories, 80% of students in the Advanced or above category and at least 20% of students in the Expert category. - Ideal Target: 100% in the Advanced or Expert category for all rubric sub-categories. - C. Key Personnel (who is responsible for the assessment of this measure). - Major advisor is responsible for collecting assessment data from each member of the committee.
+- Acceptable Target: No students in the novice category for any of the rubric sub-categories, 80% of students in the Advanced or above category and at least 20% of students in the Expert category. - Ideal Target: 100% in the Advanced or Expert category for all rubric sub-categories.

+- C. Key Personnel (who is responsible for the assessment of this measure). - Major advisor is responsible for collecting assessment data from each member of the committee.
 Graduate committee members are responsible for providing assessment scores on written communication.

 Novice Intermediate Advanced Expert

-Content Development 1
+Content Development 0 1 2 0

-Conventions 1
+Conventions 0 0 3 0

-Sources 1
+Sources 0 1 2 0

-Syntax and Mechanics 1
+Syntax and Mechanics 0 1 2 0

-Both acceptable and ideal targets were met according to our preliminary data.
+Due to the sample size, neither target was met for this outcome.
 Data available is not extensive enough to draw conclusions.